dfranklin02/SRL/docs/pages/motivation/anxiety_profile.md

 <img src='images/testanxietysee1.png' alt='anxiety_profile' />

+During the exam, George got nervous because his mind went blank.
+He found it difficult to concentrate on the exam as *his mind wandered about college not being worth it.*

+After George finished the exam, he looked at his notes and realized that he performed some of the problems incorrectly.
+George had a recurrent thought that he could have done better on the exam and worried that he failed.
+He said to himself, “I knew that answer!
+How could I have gotten these questions wrong?
+I’ll never pass this class.”

 > George instantly got nervous at the mention of an exam and engaged in irrational thinking.
 Studying and focusing became difficult.
 >
 > How would things look if George  Learned and Practiced Study Strategies or Practiced Relaxation Techniques

-During the exam, George got nervous because his mind went blank.
-He found it difficult to concentrate on the exam as *his mind wandered about college not being worth it*.

 > George continues to question his abilities.
 What if George used Positive Self-talk?